adacheling/hw02/README.md

 name is the entire block in which it is declared).
 At each print statement, indicate which declarations of `x` and `y` are in the static scope.
-What does the program print when `main` is executed assuming static scoping (or will the compiler identify static semantic errors)?
+What does the program print when `main` is executed assuming static scoping (or will the compiler reject the program and identify static semantic errors)?

 Repeat the exercise for the declaration-order rules of Java (but with nested subroutines) - that is, names must be declared before use, and